rundecktoolkit/rundecktoolkit/README.md

 ---

-> **⚠️ Disclaimer:** This repository is an independent community project.
-It is **not officially supported, endorsed, or maintained** by PagerDuty, Inc. or Rundeck, Inc. All content is provided **as-is** under the Apache 2.0 license with no warranty or guarantee of support.
+> **Disclaimer:** This repository is an independent community project.
+It is **not officially supported, endorsed, or maintained** by PagerDuty, Inc. or Rundeck, Inc. All content is provided **as-is** under the MIT license with no warranty or guarantee of support.
 Use at your own discretion.

 ---